HelenHelene/eportfolio/SSD/SSD_A3.md

 Beyond coding, the requirement to demonstrate our work pushed me to think carefully about how to present software to stakeholders, which is an aspect of development often overshadowed by purely technical tasks.

 Finally, the third assignment comprised an [e-portfolio submission](https://helenhelene.github.io/eportfolio/) and reflection documenting my journey through the MSc Computer Science.
-My [Professional Profile](https://helenhelene.github.io/eportfolio/Aboutme.html) originally contained personal details, but professor’s feedback encouraged me to revise it to highlight professional attributes instead.
+My [Professional Profile](https://helenhelene.github.io/eportfolio/Aboutme.html) originally contained personal life topics, but professor’s feedback encouraged me to revise it to highlight professional attributes instead.

 Throughout the module, I completed the majority of e-Portfolio tasks compiled in [each unit](SSD_main.md) and documented in the  [List of Artefacts](SSD_ArtefactsSummary.md).
 These included UML and security discussions, various coding exercises that covered recursion, regular expressions, cryptography, and API development.